 A Seedbox follows the same protocol as the BitTorrent network to upload and download torrents.
 It is often hosted on a Virtual Private Server.
 However, it has been known to run from physical servers.

 Content is downloaded to your device using HTTPS encryption to guarantee that your traffic is protected from your ISP.
-Because your IP address is hidden, your ISP will only be able to identify your usage of Seedbox and not torrent sites.
+Because your IP address is hidden, your ISP will only be able to identify your usage of Seedbox, not torrent sites.

 Seedboxes, like VPNs, are reasonably affordable.
 However, pricing can vary based on the storage space you want and the server speeds you demand.